rambasnet/Python-Fundamentals/README.md

 #### Installing via Anaconda or Miniconda

 Anaconda or Miniconda has Python 3 and many other packages that you can easily install on any platform (Windows, Linux, and Mac).
-First, install Anaconda: http://docs.continuum.io/anaconda/install/ or Miniconda https://conda.io/docs/user-guide/install/index.html
+First, install Anaconda: http://docs.continuum.io/anaconda/install/ or Miniconda https://conda.io/docs/user-guide/install/index.html for Python 3.

 After installing anaconda or miniconda, open a terminal and run the following commands: